 is so much learning

 Vijay the white Tiger in Delhi zoo, Harambe in Cincinnati, the thirteen Sperm Whales on a German beach, and the millions more each day who pass unnoticed, these are the Beings with whom we share our world.
 Or more appropriately, these are the Beings we forget share their world with us, until something happens.
-These happenings are the awkward, flailing encounters at the liminal edge of our abject stupidity, and the animal worlds’ Buddha tolerance.
-An entrapped and forced tolerance, that still and yet concludes in these mighty, spirit Beings losing their embodiment, after the loss of their freedom, and, perhaps most tragically, the loss of their own sovereign journey to Source.
+These happenings are the awkward, flailing encounters at the liminal edge of our abject stupidity, and the animal worlds’ bodhisattva tolerance.
+An entrapped and forced tolerance, that yet and still concludes in these mighty, spirit Beings losing their embodiment, after the loss of their freedom, and, perhaps most tragically, the loss of their own sovereign journey to Source.
 And for what?
 For our ludicrous, manic folly – for our frankly capital idiocy.

 What is a “zoo” doing in 2016 anyway?
 The same thing slaughterhouses are I suppose?
 Or Elephants in temples?
-Or Rhesus in labs?
+Or Rhesus Monkeys in labs?
 Or the heavier than God kilograms of plastic in the wild Whale’s belly?
 Even Jonah would not survive in there, not a day, not a night, forget three.